Using transport in Angola: How to Travel Around Safely

 You don't have many options in the realm of public transport to help you avoid travel by vehicle.
 Tiny blue and white buses, called "Candongueiros" are the main transportation, but the vehicles are shoddy and crowded and the drivers are often unlicensed.
 These drivers also speed and have been known to cause accidents, including fatal ones.
 Taxis are scare, so those who arrive at the airport in Luanda should have pre-booked car service to their accommodation.

-Get a travel insurance quote for Angola
+Get an instant travel insurance quote for Angola

 Travel Insurance